 Future travel plans

-When asked about future travel plans, 17% of Chinese travelers said they already booked their next trip while 44% have travel plans but haven’t booked yet.
+When asked about future travel plans, 17% of Chinese travellers said they already booked their next trip while 44% have travel plans but haven’t booked yet.
 Of those without travel plans, 28% are thinking about their next trip, and only 12% of respondents indicated they don’t plan to travel in the next 12 months.

 Like most of the world, domestic travel is kickstarting China’s recovery.
 Compared to the previous year, 53% of those surveyed are more likely to travel in their own country and 46% are more likely to travel with their own car.
 Additionally, 33% of respondents indicated they have already booked a domestic accommodation to work from.

-Perhaps due to their all-inclusive perks, resorts have gained popularity among Chinese travelers, with 40% of respondents more likely to stay at one compared to the previous year.
+Perhaps due to their all-inclusive perks, resorts have gained popularity among Chinese travellers, with 40% of respondents more likely to stay at one compared to the previous year.
 As for other property types, 34% of those surveyed are more likely to stay in a large hotel and 32% are more likely to stay in a vacation rental.
-Cleanliness, safety, and accommodation size were the most desired accommodation features among respondents.
+Cleanliness, safety and accommodation size were the most desired accommodation features among respondents.

 - Research was commissioned by Booking.com and independently conducted among a sample of adults who had taken a trip in the last 12 months

 - In total, ~2,000 respondents from China, aged between 18 and 54, were surveyed